 The skills I gained on the environmental science course at Plymouth enabled me to go straight into the workplace, able to make a difference for the benefit of the environment.
 I joined British Gypsum (Saint-Gobain) as an Environmental Assistant but soon gained promotion.
 My degree not only demonstrated my commitment to the environment, but also a range of skills such as report writing, statistical analysis, understanding of key environmental legislation and problem solving.

 My role involved working closely on the implementation of a Saint-Gobain Water Policy across British Gypsum manufacturing sites and in 2012 I was awarded the IEMA (Institute of Environmental Management and Auditing) Graduate of the Year Award after being nominated by the Environmental Team.
 The following year I was promoted to Environmental Manager for the British Gypsum East Leake works and I continue to build my environmental knowledge every day.

-My three years studying at Plymouth University were amazing.
-I strongly recommend not only the environmental science degree, but also Plymouth University as a whole.
+My three years studying at University of Plymouth were amazing.
+I strongly recommend not only the environmental science degree, but also University of Plymouth as a whole.
 The course offered a mixture of theory and practical based experience.
 The balance between the two was fantastic, and the opportunity to conduct field work in the Malaysian rain forest was a definite draw.
 Added to that, the University has a fantastic location.